Five Fun Facts about Hilton Head Island Wildlife

 Join the Coastal Discovery Museum on their Birding at Pinckney Island tour, or visit the Hilton Head Island Audubon Society’s website to learn more about the Hilton Head Island Birding Trail.

 Bottlenose dolphins swim along the shores of Hilton Head Island, especially during the summer.
 They’re friendly, intelligent animals that often come right up to boats to say hi.
 Should you be lucky enough to get close to these beautiful creatures, remember that feeding dolphins is illegal and carries a hefty fine.
 Snap away with those cameras, but remember to let these lovely creatures continue to hunt naturally for their meals so they can continue to amaze us all!

 Bottlenose dolphins are very social and usually live in pods of up to 12 members.
-They use noises like clicks, squeaks, and whistles, as well as body language, to communicate with one another.
-Every dolphin has a signature whistle that distinguishes him or her from others.
+They use noises like clicks, squeaks, whistles, and body language to communicate with one another.
+Every dolphin has a signature whistle that distinguishes them from others.